asusoda/soda-internal-api/modules/calendar/ocp/README.md

 1. **Calendar Module**: Reuses the Notion client to access event data and exposes endpoints as a sub-module
 2. **Configuration**: Uses the same Notion database ID from the application config
+3. **APScheduler**: Scheduled sync job runs automatically through the application's background scheduler
+4. **Sentry**: Performance monitoring and error tracking for all sync operations

 ## Getting Started

 1. Ensure your Notion database has the required properties for officer assignments
 2. Configure the application with your Notion API key and database ID
-3. Run the application and trigger a sync via the API endpoint
+3. Start the application, which will automatically begin syncing on the configured schedule
 4. Access officer points data through the provided endpoints

 ## Example Usage

-### Triggering a Sync
+### Triggering a Sync Manually

 ```
 POST /calendar/ocp/sync-from-notion